Labrador Retriever Lifespan – How Long Do Labs Live?

 There are also differences between different breeds of a similar size.
 Sometime shorter life spans are linked to poor conformation.
 Many very tiny dogs have hormone problems, brain problems through skull compression, and a range of other health issues.
 In comparison, Labrador conformation is pretty healthy.

 Let’s take a look now at that topic we mentioned at the beginning of the article.
-The recent discovery that Chocolate Labs live shorter lives than their black or yellow cousins.
+The recent discovery that Chocolate Labs live shorter lives than their cousins.

 Color vs Lifespan